 There is no fuel available inside the national park and the nearest petrol station is at Yanakie, 37km from Tidal River.

-Phone reception is actually very good inside the park, although in summer it can be patchy with all the crowds.
+Phone reception is actually very good inside the park for both Telstra and Optus, although in summer it can be patchy with all the crowds.

 Entrance to the national park is free for day use.
 The only fees that apply are for staying the night inside the park.
 Overnight camping and accommodation can be booked on the Parks Victoria website prior to arriving or at the Visitors Centre in Tidal River.

-If you plan on doing any overnight hiking you need to obtain an overnight hiking permit from the Visitors Centre prior to beginning your hike.
-This is around $13.60 per night.
+If you plan on doing any overnight hiking you need to obtain an overnight camping permit from the Visitors Centre prior to beginning your hike.
+This is around $7.90 per night.
 There is also a designated overnight hiking carpark in Tidal River.

 During the summer months and Easter holidays, there is a free shuttle bus that runs between Tidal River and Telegraph Saddle Carpark.
 The carpark is closed to the public when this bus is operating.
 The timetable is available at the Visitors Centre.